Treating Brain Injury at Austin Vision Therapy Center

 The most effective treatment in such cases is neuro-optometric rehabilitation, which is comprised of therapy, lenses, and filters prescribed to restore visual, motor, and perceptual functioning.
 This process is gradual and unique to every patient’s individual conditions.

 Immediately!
 Often people ignore the signs of Post Trauma Vision Syndrome, hoping that it self-corrects.
 Unfortunately, the problem persists, and in some cases, worsens.
 It’s important to seek medical attention as early as possible so that such problems can be addressed and functional vision restored.

-Visual rehabilitation in Austin is not always recommended as a first line of treatment following a brain injury, but that doesn’t make it any less important.
+Visual rehabilitation is not always recommended as a first line of treatment following a brain injury, but that doesn’t make it any less important.
 Once you have surpassed the critical life-threatening stages of recovery, our program is designed to help you regain your vision through an individualized treatment regimen.

 What’s The Initial Step?

 Whether you’re taking a precautionary measure after injury or you’re already experiencing symptoms, the initial step is to get a general eye assessment to ascertain the health of the eyes and to determine if the visual system is working properly.
 A more detailed and thorough evaluation of the functional visual system should follow and is necessary prior to initiating neuro-optometric rehabilitation.

 To reach Austin Vision Therapy Center with questions or to book an appointment, simply call or email us.